-Through the biennial Global Forum on Tourism Statistics (formerly International Forum on Tourism Statistics until 2009), the OECD and Eurostat provide key players in the private and public sector with a unique platform for the regular exchange of views and experiences on developments in tourism statistics.
+Through the biennial Global Forum on Tourism Statistics (formerly International Forum on Tourism Statistics), the OECD and Eurostat provide a unique platform for the regular exchange of views and experiences on developments in tourism statistics.

-The forum discusses major technical issues concerning the establishment of harmonised tourism statistics in an environment that strengthens co-operation between governments, the private sector, researchers, academics, OECD/EU member and non-member countries, and international organisations.
+The forum discusses major technical issues concerning the establishment of harmonised tourism statistics in an environment that strengthens co-operation between governments from Member and Partner countries, the private sector, researchers, academics and international organisations.

 - Innovation in sources and methods

 - Economic dimension of tourism

 - Measurement and economic analysis of regional tourism